October 10, 2024

 The Evacuation Out Of Boundary Waters Canoe Area Trek Begins And Stops

-Paddling with Scouts
+Paddling With Scouts

 So I head back to camp to tell the crew the news.
 “We’ve got to pick up camp and head as close to the portages to Birch Lake as we could and camp there for the night.”
 They all quickly packed up camp.
 The crew had everything packed away except for our fallen camper.
 We helped him up and walked him closer to the canoe.
 He had one foot in the canoe when he yelled, “Stop!!!”